MINISTRYGmbH/morrow-core/docs/introduction.md

 This framework gives you the power to handle 95% of your website jobs very efficiently and is based on the principles of the hierarchical Model-View-Controller architecture (HMVC).
 It is built on the principle "Build what you have needed not what you probably could need".
 So you won't find any class in this framework which ist not in daily use.

-Furthermore it is oriented to a typical hosted environment where you usually not have things such message queue systems as RabbitMQ or some other software for special cases.
+Furthermore it is oriented to a typical hosted environment where you usually not have things such message queue systems as RabbitMQ or other specialized software.
 So it it adapted to web agencies daily business and not to companies that maintain single websites.

 Features